The Song You Can't Live Without Is Becoming A Movie — Really

 Granted, the timing is a little funny — it's only March, and we're talking about a holiday movie — but the adaptation isn't all that surprising.
 The song enjoys enduring appeal, and it was only a matter of time before it received a grander treatment.
 Because, as much as we love the song, there are only so many times you can consume its whistle tones.
 (I place my limit at about 10 listens.)
 A movie, though!
 That's at least an hour's worth of content that we can play at parties, at brunches, and any time in between.

 The news also comes on the heels of the announcement of a Love Actually reboot.
 However, the sequel, which will air on May 25, isn't holiday-related.
-Instead, it's pegged to the charity fundraising event Red Nose Day.
+Instead, it's attached to Red Nose Day.
 Alas, it won't be the Mariah Carey-filled Christmas sequel we so desire.
-Luckily, it looks like All I Want might be able to fulfill that need.
+Luckily, it looks like All I Want might be able to fulfil that need.

 The only question now is: What will Mariah be doing on the film?
 Will she sing?
 (She'd better.)